botradingblog1/android-kotlin-developer-portfolio-2/README.md

 ## Overview
 This project is a native Android app written in Kotlin.
 The purpose is to showcase a mobile developer's app portfolio.

-This is my personal developer portfolio.
+This is my personal developer portfolio project.
 If you would like to use this project to create your own developer portfolio, please use my other repository 'android-kotlin-developer-portfolio-1'.

 ## Sections